johnlane/trailblazer-translation/README.md

 it will iterate up the hierarchy to find it. (this behaviour can be disabled by giving `iterate: false` as an option.

+2. If a relative translation path is given then any 'cell' path components are removed.
+This is done to reduce clutter in the translation namespace.
+It allows a translation in Thing::Cell::Item for a `'.key'` to find a translation at `thing.item.key` instead of `thing.cell.item.key'.

 ISSUES
 ------